Address: B.2 22 George Square

 Currently an Assistant Professor/Lecturer in the School of Geography, Politics, and Sociology at Newcastle University, I hold a dual Ph.D. in Political Science and Women’s, Gender, and Sexuality Studies from the Pennsylvania State University.
 I am also Associate Editor of Representation: Journal of Representative Democracy.
 I have also been recognized as an Emerging Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.
+Currently, I serve as Secretary in the Midwest Political Science Association’s Women’s Caucus and as an elected member of the executive council of the Women and Politics Research Section of the American Political Science Association.
 Prior to joining Newcastle University, I taught in the Department of Government at Smith College in Northampton, MA.Prior to joining the dual degree program at Penn State, I obtained an M.A. in Intercultural Service, Leadership, and Management at the World Learning SIT Graduate Institute in 2010.
 I received a B.A. in American Studies and Studio Art with a minor in International Peace Studies from the University of Notre Dame in 2006.
 When I am not at school, I enjoy reading fiction, watching indie films, and traveling.
 Traveling to most of Asia, Europe, the Americas, and South Africa have propelled my interest in gender and politics in a transnational, comparative context.
 My traveling experiences inspire my constant questioning of existing structures and institutions.
 As I continue to be amazed by the beauty in the world, it is my dream to backpack around the world one day.

 Gender and Politics